Kodcentrum/Scratch-uppgifter-2.0---gammal/vf_bugrace_en/README.md

 **<a href="http://bit.ly/bugrace-vf" target="_blank">bit.ly/bugrace-vf</a>**

 We have already drawn out a track and put out a beetle that you will steer.
-Also all the blocks needed is there.
+Also all the blocks needed are there.

 > If you wonder _how_ or _why_ it works or if you have other questions, talk to one of the volunteers.